Murder of Ahmaud Arbery: Civil rights groups, commentators, and the public

-It's a crime under Georgia law to point a gun (loaded or unloaded) without legal justification.
-When Arbery was confronted by armed men who moved directly to block him from leaving, demanding to "talk" then Arbery was entitled to defend himself.
-Georgia's 'stand your ground law' arguably benefits Arbery, not those who were attempting to falsely imprison him at gunpoint.

 On May 8, 2020, which would have been Arbery's 26th birthday, thousands of supporters of Arbery's family took part in a run of 2.23 mi, the date of his murder; they documented it to social media with the hashtag #IRunWithMaud.

 Many clergy and celebrities have voiced support for review of the case, and concern about the violence.
 Russell D. Moore, head of the Southern Baptist Convention's Ethics and Religious Liberty Commission, said, "under any Christian vision of justice, there is no situation in which the mob murder of a person can be morally right, nor grounds for a person to be chased down and shot by private citizens."
 LeBron James expressed outrage on Twitter, and offered "prayers and blessings".
 Some posted tributes to Arbery, including Lecrae, David A. French, Scott Sauls, Christine Caine, Jack Graham, J. D. Greear, Viola Davis, Wanda Sykes, Padma Lakshmi, Gabrielle Union, and Andy Lassner.

 On social media, far-right and neo-Nazi groups spread falsehoods about Arbery; their white-nationalist supporters attacked President Trump for his sympathetic comments regarding Arbery.
 According to an analyst from the Middle East Media Research Institute, such groups claimed Arbery was wielding a hammer and wearing Timberland boots when he was shot dead; Arbery was wearing running shoes and did not have a hammer.
 They also spread racist remarks about Arbery, and claimed that the McMichaels and Bryan were victims.
 Several far-right groups said the McMichaels' and Bryan's arrests reflected a bias against whites.
-Some far-right members appropriated "jogger" as an euphemism for "nigger" to both mock the circumstance surrounding his death, and as a way to circumvent anti-hate speech policies.
+Some far-right members appropriated "jogger" as a euphemism for "nigger" to both mock the circumstances of Arbery's murder, and as a way to circumvent anti-hate speech policies.